berkes/berkes/README.md

 I'm building a scalable income: less work, more beekeeping & roadtripping in my '83 VW T3

-I am for hire.
-In short, for anything related to your high-level software problems.
+I am for hire, to solve your high-level software problems.

 * **Consultancy** on software architecture, hosting infrast, CI/CD, workflows and overall quality improvement.
 * **Help** getting your Ruby(on Rails) application performant, untangled or cleaned up.